AnjaraNasoloEricka/m1p11mean-Diamondra-Ericka-be/README.md

 # m1p11mean-Diamondra-Ericka-be

 ## Overview
-This documentation provides instructions on setting up and running the Salon de Coiffure Node.js application.
+This documentation provides instructions on setting up and running the Node.js application.

 ## Prerequisites
 - Node.js (18.17)